 - Tries to make the science around a difficult issue seem totally settled.
 Uses war-like terminology: “you are either with us or against us; you’re either pro-science or anti-science”.

 - If the sponsor has been legitimately accused of unethical behavior or of engaging in propaganda, they pretend it is those who brought evidence against their sponsor who are sleazy and propagandistic.

 - Their organizations assume titles that include words sounding either authoritative or patriotic: institute, freedom or American.

-- To further create an aura of authority and competence, if a member has a PhD, they will plaster it all over the place and not hesitate to use the title “Dr”.
-Mere writers will assign themselves inflated titles such as “Vice President of Scientific Affairs” , or “Vice President of Scientific Communications”.
+- To further create an aura of authority and competence, if a member has a PhD, he will plaster it all over the place and not hesitate to use the title “Dr”.
+Mere publicists will assign themselves inflated titles such as “Vice President of Scientific Affairs”, or “Vice President of Scientific Communications”.
 What the public doesn’t realize is that often the PhD of a front member is not related to what he is defending or attacking.
 His only research paper to date leading to his PhD could be 9 years old and have dealt with gum disease, which means he is no more qualified to give an educated opinion on genetically modified foods, toxicology, epidemiology, climate science, etc than the average person with a science background.
-Couple that with the fact that he is paid to promote political ideology and the special interests of specific corporations, and his opinion becomes no more scientific than the slogan, “9/10 dentists recommend Crest”.
+Couple that with the fact that he is paid to promote political ideology and the special interests of specific corporations, and his opinion becomes even less scientific than the slogan, “9 out of 10 dentists recommend Crest”.